johnroutledge/milestone-project-3/README.md

 User needs:  simple to navigate, quick to register, straightforward to trade, intuitive design, unintimidating and modern appearance.

-Being a big mobile gamer myself who only has a few minutes to spend playing a game, I decided that the game should fulfil the following needs: be visually pleasing, provide quick feedback and gratification, and be extremely easy to pick up.
+Being a cryptocurrency trader myself, I remember the uncertainty and scepticism I had before I began.
+With that in mind, I decided to write an app that would enable people to dip into cryptocurrency trading risk-free.
+Along with that, I wanted it to be straightforward with clear feedback as to how their portfolio was growing (or not, as the case may be).
+I also wanted to give people the confidence to be able to make mistakes and to start from scratch again without financial penalties, hence the 'reset portfolio' option.

 **Scope**